spamdummy/twitter-utils/README.md

 - At least one Twitter API Key
 - Go [here](https://apps.twitter.com/) if you need to setup an API Key
 - For each API Key make a plain text file in json format like so:
-- Replace each item with your API Key's details

 ```
 {
 "CONSUMER_KEY":"XXXXXXX",